ellos0/ellos0/README.md

 Hi!
 I'm "ellos".
 I'm starting out as a developer.
 Some of my interests are compilers, systems programming, ethical ai development, game development, robotics, and functional programming.
-My favorite programming languages are Haskell, and C. I use Emacs for the majority of my text editing needs.
+My favorite programming languages are Haskell and C. I use Emacs for the majority of my text editing needs.

 Current Major Projects: